AlfrescoArchive/alfresco-anaxes-shipyard/examples/hello-world/ui/README.md

 To run just the UI locally: npm start
 To run UI with backend:

-    change in "src/assets/app.config.json" TARGETHOST and TARGETPORT to the ip and port where your service is running.
+    change in "src/assets/app.config.json" HELLO_BACKEND_HOST and HELLO_BACKEND_HOST to the host and port where your service is running.
 Then run "npm start".

 Build Docker Image: